yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

 # A Systematic Approach to Leetcode

+## Go to Problem Solutions

-- If there is anything related to counting the frequency of the words or characters then the best data structure would be to use a hash map
+- Problems with counting the frequency of the words or characters, use a lookup table or a hash map.
-- If there is anything related to finding some kind of sub-string then the first data structure that comes to my mind is to have two pointers and try a sliding window approach
-- If there is anything related to a sorted array then the first thing that comes to my mind is a binary search
-- If there is anything related to closing brackets and opening bracket or any problem having pair verification then we can use stacks
+- Problems of finding a substring or subarray with specific properties: two pointers and a sliding window.
+- Sorted array: binary search
+- Pair verification problems: stack

 ##Dynamic Programming

+The idea is to find some optimal substructure, and identify overlapping subproblems.

-### Longest Common Substring
+### Example Tabuation Problem - Longest Common Substring

+For this type of problems, it is common to maintain a scoring array and use it to build up the solution.
+This technique avoids multiple lookups and function calls, less memory.

+Examples: longest increasing subsequence, compute the end of the longest sequence ending at that index.

 ```
 Pseudo-code of LCS